 The Masters and Apprentices Bill of 1894, introduced by Premier Richard Seddon, was designed to bring in changes to the 1865 Act to provide better protection for apprentices.
-This established minimum wages 1895 - The Manual and Technical Elementary Instruction Act limit the number of apprentices to one for every four adult workmen (Graham, 2009).
+This established minimum wages as a percentage of the wages of adult workers.
+It also sought to limit the number of apprentices to one for every four adult workmen (Graham, 2009).
 Clauses to ensure adequate instruction in the trade were included.
 However, opposition to this Bill was strong.
 In "Master and Apprentices Bill" (1894), The Press provided a summary of the bill and predicted strong opposition.
 The Press was correct and despite a number of attempts to have the Bill passed, resistance from employers was overwhelming and it was eventually withdrawn.